 About MEL Science

-MEL Science was founded in 2015 but did not start selling their chemistry kits until 2016.
-The founders come from diverse backgrounds such as game development (FIFA 12) and 3D design, but all had a fascination with exploring science since childhood, whether that was mathematics, physics, or chemistry.
+The MEL Science company was founded in 2015 but did not start MEL Chemistry until 2016.
+MEL Science was started by people from diverse backgrounds such as game development (FIFA 12) and 3D design, but all had a fascination with exploring science since childhood, whether that was mathematics, physics, or chemistry.

-When it came time to raise their own children, they realized that standardized education left a lot to be designed when it came to hands-on, or even interesting, science.
-So they developed something better.
+When it came time to raise their own children, they realized that standardized education left something to be desired when it came to hands-on, or even interesting, science.
+So they developed something better and a line of chemistry sets that they would have loved when they were kids was released under the MEL Chemistry brand.